kabukki/wasm-nes/README.md

 The emulator currently lacks in the following areas:
 - Precise PPU timing
 - Open bus behaviour
-- Spome sprites are not displayed correctly
+- Some sprites are not displayed correctly

 ## Development